★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Long Term Contracts

-Service contracts are typically attached at system purchase and renew over time; Intuitive states that substantially all customers have historically sourced service from Intuitive.
+Service contracts are typically attached at system purchase and generally renew after the initial contractual service period.

 Erosion risks